circa10a/device-monitor-dashboard/README.md

 This can be used for for servers, networking equipment, IOT devices, anything that's "pingable".

 ## Changelog
- - (2/4/17) Easy Install script now supports Node.js
+ - (2/4/17) Easy Install script now supports Node.js, update wheel color
  - (2/3/17) Change status from online/offline text to colored orb indicators

 ## Easy Install